kclandry/2600-Final-Markdown/Advanced Markdown.md

 ---
 ### Collapsible Sections

 Collapsible sections of text are useful for reducing clutter in a page when dealing with large amounts of text.
 A collapsible section begins and ends with the 'details' header.
-The summary denotes what the section will display when collapsed, while the section following that is what is contained inside.
+The "summary" denotes what the section will display when collapsed, while the text following  is what is contained inside.
+A collapsible section is opened or closed by clicking on the "summary" header.

 ```
 <details>